About Legal Council

 Founded as AIDS Legal Council of Chicago in 1987 in response to the unique and urgent legal needs among people diagnosed with HIV, the agency broadened its focus beyond single-disease advocacy and changed its name to Legal Council for Health Justice in 2014.
 Read more about the history of Legal Council.

-If you would like to join the fight for health justice and help low-income people with chronic, disabling and stigmatizing health conditions, please visit our donation page.
+If you would like to join the fight for health justice and help people with chronic, disabling and stigmatizing health conditions, please visit our donation page.

 You can keep up with the the fight for health justice by following us on social media.
 Join the conversation with #LegalCouncil.